codesandbox/codesandbox-client/packages/codesandbox-playground/README.md

 CodeSandbox came along, and still had a pretty basic bundler.
 However, as CodeSandbox got more popular its bundler got more advanced.
 Nowadays the bundler has comparable parity with Webpack, and it would be a shame if others couldn't use the functionality.

 This library acts as an interface with the bundler of CodeSandbox.
 It allows you to run any code on a web page, from Vue projects to React projects.
+With everything that CodeSandbox supports as well.

 ## So what can the bundler do?

-This is a list of features that the bundler supports, it may be outdated.
+This is a list of features that the bundler supports, the list may be outdated.

 1. Hot Module Reloading API (`module.hot`).
 2. npm dependencies